zarfld/LinuxCnc_PokeysLibComp/README.md

 - **PayPal**: Make a one-time donation via PayPal.
 Visit our [PayPal donation page](https://www.paypal.com/donate?hosted_button_id=XXXXXXX) to contribute.

 Thank you for your support!

+## Setting Up Two-Factor Authentication (2FA) for GitHub Repositories

+To set up two-factor authentication (2FA) for GitHub repositories, follow these steps:

+### Enable 2FA for Your GitHub Account

+1. Go to your GitHub account settings.
+2. Navigate to the "Security" section.
+3. Click on "Enable two-factor authentication".
+4. Follow the prompts to set up 2FA using either a mobile app or SMS.

+### Require 2FA for All Collaborators

+1. Go to the repository's settings.
+2. Navigate to the "Manage access" section.
+3. Click on "Require two-factor authentication for all collaborators".
+4. Confirm the changes.

+### Verify 2FA Setup

+1. Ensure that all collaborators have enabled 2FA on their GitHub accounts.
+2. Check the repository's access settings to confirm that 2FA is required for all collaborators.

+By following these steps, you can enhance the security of your GitHub repository by requiring two-factor authentication for all collaborators.
+For more detailed instructions, refer to the GitHub documentation on setting up 2FA.

+## Enabling Dependabot Security Alerts and Automatic Updates

+To enable Dependabot security alerts and automatic updates for your GitHub repository, follow these steps:

+1. Go to the repository's settings.
+2. Navigate to the "Security & analysis" section.
+3. Enable "Dependabot alerts" and "Dependabot security updates".

+Dependabot will now monitor your repository for security vulnerabilities and automatically create pull requests to update dependencies when vulnerabilities are found.

+## Setting Up CodeQL for Code Scanning

+To set up CodeQL for code scanning in your GitHub repository, follow these steps:

+1. Go to the repository's settings.
+2. Navigate to the "Security & analysis" section.
+3. Enable "Code scanning" and select "CodeQL" as the analysis tool.
+4. Configure the CodeQL workflow to run on push and pull request events.

+CodeQL will now analyze your code for security vulnerabilities and provide detailed reports on potential issues.

+## Enabling Secret Scanning

+To enable secret scanning for your GitHub repository, follow these steps:

+1. Go to the repository's settings.
+2. Navigate to the "Security & analysis" section.
+3. Enable "Secret scanning".

+Secret scanning will now monitor your repository for exposed secrets, such as API keys and passwords, and alert you if any are found.

+## Limiting Access Control and Enforcing Least Privilege

+To limit access control and enforce the principle of least privilege for your GitHub repository, follow these steps:

+1. Go to the repository's settings.
+2. Navigate to the "Manage access" section.
+3. Review the permissions of all collaborators and teams.
+4. Assign the minimum necessary permissions to each collaborator and team based on their role and responsibilities.
+5. Regularly review and update permissions to ensure they remain appropriate.

+By limiting access control and enforcing least privilege, you can reduce the risk of unauthorized access and protect your repository from potential security threats.